ouchitaikoproject/OuchiTaikoProject/README.md

 ---

 ### **<u>E6.
-Glue Piezo to Neoprene</u>**
+Glue Piezo to Neoprene Mount</u>**

 Add several drops of **Superglue** onto the top surface of neoprene that is already glued to the bottom housing shell.
-Center the **piezo sensor** face up (the all-brass side faces *down*, your wires will be on the top) onto the neoprene and press together. press lightly for 30 seconds.
-Be sure that wire is laying across the strain relief channel portion on one side of the bottom housing channel.
+Center the **piezo sensor** face up (the all-brass side faces *down*, your wires will be on the top) onto the neoprene and press together.
+Press lightly for 30 seconds.
+Be sure that the wire is laying across the strain relief channel portion on one side of the bottom housing channel.

 *Note: Pic varies slightly from your version - this was an earlier version.
 You will have a more pronounced strain relief channel.*